uviclibraries/PowerBI/2-DAX.md

 1. on the home tab, choose "Enter Data" from the top pane
 2. don't change anything in the table, but rename it "KeyMeasures"
-3. click the "load button"
+3. click the "Load" button
-4. in the Data Pane select the table by clicking the table name
+4. in the "Data" pane select the table by clicking the table name
-5. under the "Table tools" tab, select "new measure"
+5. under the "Table tools" tab, select "new measure" a dialogue box will appear.
+In the box you can write a measure.
-6. make a measure for the sum of European sales
+6. make a measure for the sum of European sales:

         European Sales = SUM(vgsales[EU_Sales])
+    click the green checkmark or enter when you are done.

-    <details><summary><b>help with parts 1-6</b></summary>
+    <details><summary><b>Click here for help with parts 1-6</b></summary>
     <img src="images\enterdata.png" style="">
     <img src="images\createkeymeasurestables.png" style="">
     <img src="images\selectkeymeasuresbyclickingonit.png" style="">